 What Makes Us Unique: A sustainable model that delivers meaningful results

 MCI rejects the â€śtop-down" approach promoted by many Western charities.
 Instead, we work within existing Maasai community structures and social networks to nurture the forces of progressive change and educational development.
-Our schools enroll more than 300 students, mostly girls who otherwise might not receive an education.
-In 2012, Mara Hills Academy, the boarding school, placed in the top five primary schools for national testing results in its district of 38 schools.
-The test covered science, math, English, Kiswahili, social studies/religion.
+Our schools enroll 300 Maasai girls who otherwise might not receive an education, and we feed hundreds of children daily.
+Our programs also have a ripple effect in the communities we touch, through improved nutrition and hygiene, access to computer technology, conservation awareness, and new opportunities for business development.